-Note: The medium card view allows you to see more cards on the screen all at once.
+Note: The medium card view allows you to see more cards on the screen.

 The user cards display brief information about each user in the hierarchy.
 The information that displays depends on how the administrator configured the preferences.
 For example, the user's Position OU and Location OU may display.

 The following information displays for user cards:

 - User's Photograph - This is the image from the user record.
 If an image is not available, then a ghost image displays.

 - User's Name - The user's name appears as [First Name] [Last Name].

 - User ID - If the option to display the user ID instead of the user's name is selected, then the user ID displays in place of the user's name.